The term "Heart Healthy" gets thrown around a lot like it's common knowledge, but do you really know what that means?

 To get more magnesium through diet, try including more of the following foods:

-Potassium itself does not directly improve heart health, however getting enough of it in your diet can provide some potential benefits.
+Potassium itself does not directly improve heart health, however, getting enough of it in your diet can provide some potential benefits.
 Mainly because potassium plays a key role in mitigating some of the negative effects of high sodium intake, helping to reduce blood pressure (16).
-In fact, higher potassium intake is associated with a 24% lower risk of stroke (17).

 The more potassium you eat, the more your body excretes excess sodium.
 Moreover, potassium is thought to help eases tension in your blood vessel walls, further improving blood pressure (18).